Arroyo Seco bicycle path

 The Arroyo Seco Bicycle Path is an approximately 2 miles long Class I bicycle path along the Arroyo Seco river channel and canyon in the Northeast Los Angeles region of Los Angeles County, California.
-It parallels to the Arroyo Seco Parkway (CA Route 110), which is also apart of the canyon.
+It parallels the Arroyo Seco Parkway (CA Route 110), which is also a part of the canyon.

 Description

 The bicycle path connects: Montecito Heights at Ernest E. Debs Regional Park and the Montecito Heights Recreation Center; Hermon at Hermon Park and Ernest E. Debs Regional Park; and Highland Park at Sycamore Grove Park -- to the city of South Pasadena at the Arroyo Seco Stables.
 The pathway travels under the cover of tall California sycamore and California oak trees.

 The southwest portion of the path, approximately 0.25 mi, runs along the top of the channel and overlooks the Arroyo Seco through chain-link fencing.
 It then descends into the bed of Arroyo Seco flood control channel for the rest of the route.
 Following the channel hydraulics, there is a slight and consistent uphill grade in the northeast/upstream direction, with some sections under overpasses having slightly greater slopes.

 Parking and access are located at Hermon Park/Arroyo Seco Park, Sycamore Grove Park, Ernest E. Debs Regional Park, and the Montecito Heights Recreation Center.
 The Sycamore Grove Park access is via a pedestrian bridge over the Arroyo Seco.
 The path crosses several other pedestrian and vehicular bridges along its route.